Breaking News | Kim calls U.S. ‘biggest enemy,’ vows to continue nuclear development

 “Our external political activities going forward should be focused on suppressing and subduing the U.S., the basic obstacle, biggest enemy against our revolutionary development,” KCNA said.

-Biden earlier said that he would not meet the North Korean leader without preconditions, vowing to pursue “principled” diplomacy on Pyongyang.
-He has called Kim a “thug” and “dictator,” denouncing Trump for giving legitimacy to Kim through summits.
+Mr Biden earlier said that he would not meet the North Korean leader without preconditions, vowing to pursue “principled” diplomacy on Pyongyang.
+He has called Mr Jong-un a “thug” and “dictator,” denouncing Mr Trump for giving legitimacy to Kim through summits.

-Referring to the summits with Trump, Kim said the U.S. hostile policy has worsened despite the North’s “efforts” and “maximum patience” to reduce tensions in the region.
+Referring to the summits with Mr Trump, Mr Jong-un said the U.S. hostile policy has worsened despite the North’s “efforts” and “maximum patience” to reduce tensions in the region.

 The North also boasted of a new nuclear-powered submarine, saying that it has completed the research design and it is in the stage of final examination.

-Other military projects ordered by Kim include the development of tactical nuclear weapons, ground or submarine-launched solid-fuel intercontinental ballistic missiles (ICBMs), the introduction of hypersonic aircraft and a military surveillance satellite.
+Other military projects ordered by Mr Jong-un include the development of tactical nuclear weapons, ground or submarine-launched solid-fuel intercontinental ballistic missiles (ICBMs), the introduction of hypersonic aircraft and a military surveillance satellite.

 “The reality shows that we need to strengthen the national defense capabilities without a moment of hesitation to deter the United States’ nuclear threats and to bring peace and prosperity on the Korean Peninsula,” KCNA said.